Commitments vs. Goals

 Is anything blocking you from moving you forward?

-A lot of what holds us back in life is the thought processes and feelings at work to keep you from moving your life forward.
-Coach Jeff Jacobson says this is “neither good nor bad, it's the stuff that can feel very heavy and impossible to pull yourself out from under, but it's not who you are.”
+A lot of what holds us back in life are the thought processes and feelings at work to keep you from moving your life forward.
+Coach Jeff Jacobson says this is “neither good nor bad, it's the stuff that can feel very heavy and impossible to pull yourself out from under; but it's not who you are.”

 Limiting beliefs, called ‘saboteurs’ in coaching speak, will block you from moving forward.
 With coaching they lose their hold over you when you can notice them, you are free to take action based on your dreams, goals, values, and clear thinking.